 Consultancy firm conducts negotiations

-The Joint Organisation for Armaments Cooperation (OCCAR) was commissioned to carry out a definition study.
+The Joint Organisation for Arms Cooperation (OCCAR) was commissioned to carry out a definition study.
 It consisted of a concept and design phase: In a first step, its requirements were agreed between the military involved in the project and finally jointly approved.

 The aircraft created in the design phase was first shown as a model at the Berlin Air Show in 2017.
 By then, the four governments had invested 85 million euros in the project.
 In recent years, Airbus has also received a three-digit million euro sum for research into the predecessors of the „Eurodrone“ and the necessary satellite technology.
 This concerns funds from civil security research and the Ministry of Defence.